spacetelescope/webbpsf/docsource/relnotes.rst

 Plans for Future Releases
 --------------------------
-* The NIRSpec and MIRI IFUs will be added in a future release
+* Full support for the NIRSpec and MIRI IFUs will be added in a future release
-* Adjustible wavelengths and wavelength-dependent bandpass will be added to the TFI model.
 * Realistic (but time consuming) jitter models
 * Possibly: separate handling of pre- and post- coronagraphic WFE in instruments, if it appears likely to be significant.